pjsilvestre/CS157A-21/Project_Proposal.md

 A user should be able to create an account to uniquely link them to their closet.

 ### Adding Pieces
 A user should be able to add new pieces of clothing to their closet.
-They should be prompted to input the type (e.g. t-shirt), brand, material, and when they last wore the piece.
+They should be prompted to input the type (e.g. t-shirt), brand, material, and when they lasaesteticallyt wore the piece.

 ### Viewing the Closet
 A user should be able to view and sort their closet in different ways, such as based on type, brand, material, and when the piece was last worn.